atoti/notebooks/notebooks/01-use-cases/other-industries/pokemon/extensions/README.md

 This is an extension used to customize the web app embedded in the Pokemon Project Atoti+ sessions.
 The app extension template linked [here](https://docs.atoti.io/latest/lib/atoti/atoti.session.html#atoti.Session.__init__) was used as a starting point.

+**Note: We have compressed the images of the pokemon and stored in our s3.
+Download from this [link](https://data.atoti.io/notebooks/pokemon/images.zip) and unzip into the following folders:**
+- for new build: src/resources/images
+- to test with pre-build: dist/static/media

 Build project:

     yarn